Mordin Solus: Narrative design and voice acting

-The vocal specifications, given to auditioners, wanted someone able to be both dramatic and comedic, referencing Marshall Flinkman of Alias.
-The character was voiced by Michael Beattie in Mass Effect 2, though was replaced with William Salyers for 3.
-Ginny McSwain served as the voice director.
-Initially, Beattie tried a higher-pitched voice, but as all the salarians were pitched-up he ultimately used something more like his natural voice.
-After being replaced, Beattie wrote an open letter thanking fans who had vied for his return.
-Beattie has said he would be interested in reprising the character, whether it be in a movie adaptation or a future game.
+The vocal specifications given to auditioners called for someone able to be both dramatic and comedic, referencing Marshall Flinkman of Alias.
+The character was voiced by Michael Beattie in Mass Effect 2, though Beattie was replaced by William Salyers in Mass Effect 3; with Ginny McSwain serving as the voice director in both games.
+Beattie found challenge in portraying a character that spoke at a high speed.
+Initially, Beattie tried a higher-pitched voice, but as all the Salarians were pitched-up he ultimately used his natural voice.
+Following his replacement, Beattie wrote an open letter thanking fans who had vied for his return and has since shown interest in reprising the character.

 Each squadmate in Mass Effect 2 had music composed for them, intended to convey their character; BioWare gave the composers detailed character studies for each to help.
-Mordin's theme was composed by David Kates, who also worked on themes for other characters like Garrus.
-Kates had previously worked on the soundtrack for the first game.
-He considered Mordin's level one of the most fascinating to do, and it is one of the more electronic pieces.
-The composition contained many counterpoint elements, as well as "early retro synthesizer qualities".
+Mordin's theme was composed by David Kates, who considered Mordin's level one of the most fascinating he had worked on.
+The final composition is an electronic piece that contains many counterpoint elements, as well as "early retro synthesizer qualities".